ChefDandy/CTE-menu/Poshc2/instructions/Application_windows_discorvery.md

 ---

 ## Detection Technique:
-* Look for any process enumeration (ls / get-process)
+* Look for any process enumeration (ls / get-process / dir)
+* Event.code: 1
+* process.args:<command and/or arguments>

 ## Resources